aungriah/Generative-Modeling-for-MRIs/README.md

 ### Introspective Variational Autoencoder

 #### Training
-Set the hyperparameters for training in lines 19-62 of */introVAE/train.py* to train thee neetwork:
+Set the hyperparameters for training in lines 19-62 of */introVAE/train.py* to train the network:
 ```
 cd introVAE
 python train.py